hvhallmann/chessboard-ui/CONTRIBUTING.md

 ### Deploying

+if you are going to deploy in a different SaaS from Heroku
-run `npm run build`, and deploy the /build folder
+> run `npm run build`, and deploy the /build folder

+Otherwise, once you push to heroku, it will run postinstall hooks, and will start the server as mentioned on Procfile;
+on setting you have to set NODE_ENV for production and point the API address on variable **REACT_APP_API_URL**

-### What other .env files can be used
+### What other .env files can be used on react-create-app

 * .env: Default.
 * .env.local: Local overrides.
 This file is loaded for all environments except test.